sarahsr6/DH110/Assignments/assign_3/README.md

 The ultimate goal of this project is to create an app that serves as a one-stop-shop for friends and family to connect and share media, providing a reliable and easy-to-use solution for those seeking to stay connected in a digital world.

 ## Target Users
+The success of any app depends largely on its ability to appeal to its target audience.
+In the case of this project, which aims to provide a simple and easy way for friends and family to connect and share media while not physically together, the target users are diverse and include people of all ages and backgrounds.

+From grandparents who may be less familiar with technology, to teenagers who use social media apps on a daily basis, the app needs to cater to the unique needs and preferences of each user group.
+To do this, the app needs to be intuitive and user-friendly for all ages, while also offering advanced features that appeal to younger users.
+Additionally, it needs to be accessible and inclusive, catering to users with different abilities and disabilities.
+By focusing on these key factors, the app has the potential to bridge generational gaps and bring families and friends closer together.

 ## Research Methods

+## Interview Observations and Insights

+## Reflection